FistanRaist/fvtt-token-action-hud-castles-and-crusades/README.md

 ## Version
 1.0.0 - Initial commit
 1.0.1 - Fixed the way TAHC&C parses weapons for melee/ranged/both; fixed module.json error (author to authors)
+1.0.2 - Fixed an inadvertent break to damage formulas for melee weapons - now properly adds Strength bonus to melee damage and the damage of "thrown" weapons.